-To fulfill this vision, applications may address any topic or issue related to cancer, including cancer biology, computational modeling, and systems biology, causation, prevention, detection or screening, treatment, or survivorship.
+To fulfill this vision, applications may address any topic or issue related to cancer, including cancer biology, computational modeling and systems biology, causation, prevention, detection or screening, treatment, or survivorship.
 Successful applicants should be working in a research environment capable of supporting potentially high-impact studies.
-Access to a clinical environment and interaction with translational cancer physician-scientists are highly desirable.